Correctness and completeness of logic programs: Remarks

-Paper \cite{drabent12.iclp} illustrates practical applicability of the methods presented here.
-It shows a systematic construction of a non-trivial Prolog program (the SAT solver of \cite{howe.king.tcs}).
+The practical applicability of the methods presented here is illustrated by a larger example in [\citeNP{Drabent12.iclp}; \citeyearNP{drabent.corr.2012}].
+The example demonstrates a systematic construction of a non-trivial Prolog program (the SAT solver of \cite{howe.king.tcs-shorter}).
 Starting from a formal specification, a definite clause logic program is constructed hand in hand with proofs of its correctness, completeness, and termination under any selection rule.
 The final Prolog program is obtained by adding control to the logic program (delays and pruning SLD-trees).
 Adding control preserves correctness and termination.
 However completeness may be violated by pruning, and by floundering related to delays.
 By Th.\,\ref{prop:cssld.complete}, the program with pruning remains complete. \footnote{ In the former paper a weaker version of Th.\,\ref{prop:cssld.complete} has been used, and one case of pruning is discussed informally.
-A proof covering both cases of pruning is illustrated here in Ex.\,\ref{ex:pruning2}. } Proving non-floundering is outside of the scope of the current paper.
-See e.g.\ \cite{king.non-suspension2008} for a related analysis algorithm, which is applicable in this case \cite{king.personal}.
+A proof covering both cases of pruning is illustrated here in Ex.\,\ref{ex:pruning2}. } Reasoning about floundering is outside of the scope of the current paper; non-floundering of this program can be confirmed by a program analysis algorithm \cite{king.non-suspension2008}.

 The example shows how much of the programming task can be done declaratively, without considering the operational semantics; how ``logic'' could be separated from ``control.''
 It is important that all the considerations and decisions about the program execution and efficiency are independent from those related to the declarative semantics: to the correctness and completeness of the final program.
 For the role of approximate specifications in this example, see {\em\nameref{par:approximate:comments}} in Sect.\,\ref{par:approximate}.